caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

 ## Setup

-Before we dive into the tutorial, let's set up the required directory structre and make sure we have all the required software installed.
+Before we dive into the tutorial, let's set up the required directory structure and make sure we have all the required software installed.

 ### Directory structure
 ```shell